|

 or "johns", hold rape myths compared to a control group of men who have never gone to prostitutes.
 In addition, sexual conservatism/liberalism, attraction to violent sexuality, and thoughts about sex were

 assessed after a study by Monto and Hotaling (2001) found that the strongest predictors of rape myth acceptance these factors.
+While an initial assumption might be that johns would differ considerably from

 non-clients, a study by Burt (1983) found that rapists and the general public hold many of the same beliefs about violence,